Friday, February 23, 2024

 “Better,” he replied, barely audible.
 “But you didn’t have to be so snotty about it.”

 “Are you still thinking about going into journalism?”
 Jason pursued.
-By feeding the fire of civil discourse, he hoped to divert attention away from the palpable bad karma, a presence so real it might have been caught in the act of stealing the last of the white meat.
+By feeding the fire of civil discourse, he hoped to divert attention away from the palpable bad karma, a presence so real it might be caught stealing the last of the white meat.

 “Probably my best bet,” Jacob replied.